 James Robey • Assistant Professor of Dance, Department Chair, Ballet, Modern, Composition, Theory.
 James was Founding Artistic Director for the Bare Bones Dance Project in New York

-is an active member of the National Dance Education Organization, a member of Phi Kappa Phi Honor Society, and is author and creator of the Robey Jazz Dance Technique and Syllabus™.
+member of the National Dance Education Organization, and is author and creator of the Robey Jazz Dance Technique and Syllabus™.
 He has an MFA degree in Contemporary Choreography and Performance from the University

-of Wisconsin-Milwaukee and a BFA in Dance from the University of Akron.
-He has been
+of Wisconsin-Milwaukee (Phi Kappa Phi) and a BFA in Dance from the University of Akron

 His professional performing career included the Metropolitan Opera Ballet Company, Connecticut Ballet, New York Dance Theater, Ground Works Dance Theater, Off Center Dance Theater, Ohio Dance Theater, Covenant Ballet Theater of Brooklyn, Cleveland Opera, Disney World, Tokyo Disneyland, Norwegian Cruise Lines, and Busch Gardens.
-James has served on the Board of Directors of the Connecticut Dance Alliance; on Connecticut Ballet's Danbury Dance Initiative Task Force; on the creative team behind the Young Choreographer's Festival in Stamford, CT; and presented papers and workshops at the National Dance Education Organization's National Conferences, at the Hawaii University International Conferences on Art and Humanities, and at Advancing Creative Thinking: Imagination to Innovation.
+James currently serves on the Advisory Board for the Ridgefield Conservatory of Dance and has served on the Board of Directors of the Connecticut Dance Alliance; on Connecticut Ballet's Danbury Dance Initiative Task Force; on the creative team behind the Young Choreographer's Festival in Stamford, CT; and presented papers and workshops at the National Dance Education Organization's National Conferences, at the Hawaii University International Conferences on Art and Humanities, at Advancing Creative Thinking: Imagination to Innovation, and for Transmodern: Integrating the Art and Science of Movement at the University of Milwaukee, WI.
 James writes for his blog, The Mindful Dancer, which includes an article on Why Webster Dance Works.